 All lids should be removed from bottles or jars before placing it in your glass recycling bin.
-Lids can be disposed of in your general rubbish bin.
+Please put the lids into your general rubbish bin.

 It is a good idea to lightly rinse your glass item if there is still food in the jar or bottle.

 However you do not need to wash them thoroughly.

 Where possible, please remove plastic rings attached to the neck of bottles and jars.
 Aluminium rings attached to the neck of bottles and jars do not need to be removed.